allenai/allennlp/tutorials/how_to/elmo.md

 You can write ELMo representations to disk with the `elmo` command.
 The `elmo` command will write all the biLM individual layer representations for a dataset of sentences to an HDF5 file.
+The generated hdf5 file will contain line indices of the original sentences as keys.
 Here is an example of using the `elmo` command:

 ```bash
 echo "The cryptocurrency space is now figuring out to have the highest search on Google globally ." > sentences.txt